 Drug information provided by: Micromedex

-Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
+Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 These symptoms are more likely to occur when you begin taking this medicine, or when the dose is increased.
 Getting up slowly may help.
-If you should have this problem, check with your doctor.
+If you have this problem, talk to your doctor.

 Hallucinations (seeing, hearing, or feeling things that are not there) may occur in some patients.
 This is more common with elderly patients.
 If you have hallucinations, check with your doctor.